 There is a constant and ongoing debate as to whether or not the Mossberg 500 or the Remington 870 is the better shotgun.
 To be perfectly honest, they are both fantastic options, but there are some key differences.

 Mossberg, on the other hand, took their original design and made even more options.
-Between the two gun manufacturers, they are both quality designs.

 The Remington 870, on the other hand, is primarily made for right-handed shooters.
 The safety is right before the trigger and can be cumbersome for the left-handed shooter.
 Remington does make a left-handed 870, but it is slightly more expensive and is not always easy to find without contacting the manufacturer directly.

 Something else that makes the Mossberg 500 shine is the way that it is easy to repair or replace parts of the gun as needed.
-The design is ultra-simplistic, which means that if you know what you’re doing, you can fix it yourself.
+The design is simplistic, which means that if you know what you’re doing, you can fix it yourself.

 Another difference between the two is the housing.
 Remington uses steel while Mossberg uses aluminum.
 The aluminum does make the gun lighter, but the steel makes the gun more stable when you shoot.

 Brad over at Guns & Ammo also made it a point to mention the mechanical differences between the Mossberg and the Remington.
-“Mechanically, the Mossberg has some very real advantages over rivals like the Remington 870…For starters, the Mossberg’s dual extractors provide a sturdy and secure grip on the shell.
+He said, “Mechanically, the Mossberg has some very real advantages over rivals like the Remington 870…For starters, the Mossberg’s dual extractors provide a sturdy and secure grip on the shell.
 If the 870’s single extractor fails, you’ve got a major problem.
 Additionally, the Mossberg’s design makes it easy to fix any parts that wear out or break.”

 Real Reviews from Real People.

 Nicholas Oetken from The Truth About Guns also has some fantastic experiences to share.
 “I’ve fired hundreds of rounds through the 500, and I only encountered one misfire.
-I’m assuming that this was due to faulty ammo since the firing pin had engaged the primer but the shell hadn’t fired.
+I’m assuming that this was due to faulty ammo since the firing pin had engaged the primer, but the shell hadn’t fired.
 I ejected the shell, racked in a new one, and the Mossberg continued to fire as reliably as before.
 I’ve encountered no other jams or problems of any kind.”

 The Christian Gunowner also has some positive things to say about the Mossberg 500.
 “The Mossberg 500 is a shotgun that is dependable and durable, manufactured by military specific standards.
 It is a fun, worry-free gun that is a load of fun to shoot clays or hunt with.
-Mossberg makes a wide range of accessories including barrels that allow you to turn your gun into anything you want it to be.
+Mossberg makes a wide range of accessories, including barrels, that allow you to turn your gun into anything you want it to be.
 Those are the most important things.
 Then you only have to pay about $200 for one new in the box.
 That means you have the added benefit of being able to throw it in the back of your truck, lay it down in the field, drop it, swat bugs with it or paddle a boat with it and not worry about hurting it.
 And that’s worth a lot.”

 It’s important to note that the Mossberg is not manufactured according to military specifications but has passed military tests.
 Always verify your information as you research the shotguns you’re interested in.